syncfusion/flutter-widgets/packages/syncfusion_flutter_datepicker/README.md

 ![syncfusion_flutter_datepicker_banner](https://cdn.syncfusion.com/content/images/FTControl/Flutter/datepicker.jpg)

-# Syncfusion Flutter Date Range Picker
+# Flutter Date Range Picker

-The Syncfusion Flutter Date Range Picker is a lightweight widget that allows users to easily select a single date, multiple dates, or a range of dates.
-It provides month, year, decade, and century view options to quickly navigate to the desired date.
-It supports minimum, maximum, and disabled dates to restrict date selection.
+The Flutter Date Range Picker is a lightweight widget that allows users to easily select a single date, multiple dates, or a range of dates.
+Date Picker provides month, year, decade, and century view options to quickly navigate to the desired date.
+It supports minimum, maximum, blackout and disabled dates to restrict date selection.

 **Disclaimer**: This is a commercial package.
-To use this package, you need to have either a Syncfusion commercial license or the Syncfusion Community [LICENSE](https://github.com/syncfusion/flutter-examples/blob/master/LICENSE).
-For more details, please check the LICENSE file.
+To use this package, you need to have either a Syncfusion commercial license or [Free Syncfusion Community license](https://www.syncfusion.com/products/communitylicense).
+For more details, please check the [LICENSE](https://github.com/syncfusion/flutter-examples/blob/master/LICENSE) file.

-**Note:** Our packages are now compatible with Flutter for Web.
-However, this will be in Beta until Flutter for Web becomes stable.

 ## Table of contents